MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Simplified_Syntax.md

 The Get-Process command gets all of the processes on the computer.
 The Foreach alias performs the commands in the script block on each process in sequence.

-The IF statement selects processes with a working set (WS) greater than 20 megabytes.
+The `If` statement selects processes with a working set (WS) greater than 20 megabytes.
 The Write-Host cmdlet writes the name of the process followed by a colon.
 It divides the working set value, which is stored in bytes by 1 megabyte to get the working set value in megabytes.
 Then it converts the